-These and numerous other aspects of the General-Purpose Mode are controlled through the General-Purpose Configuration 2 Register.
+These and numerous other aspects of the General-Purpose Mode are controlled through the General-Purpose Configuration Register and the General-Purpose Configuration Register.
 The clocking for the General-Purpose Mode is configured through the EPI Baud Register of the EPI Baud Rate Control block.